XyrenTheCoder/discord-py-generator/README.md

-If you find any bug create an issue
+If you find any bugs create an issue

 ## credits
 math commands made by [archisha69](https://github.com/archisha69)